 The sound ranges from barely audible to an extremely bothersome noise that may be loud enough to hear in another room.
 Snoring is distressing usually to others (typically a bed partner or roommate trying to sleep) rather than the snorer; uncommonly, snorers wake up to the sound of their own snoring.

 Snoring can have significant social consequences.
-It can cause strife between bed partners or roommates; rarely, snorers have been assaulted and even murdered because of their snoring.
+It can cause strife between bed partners or roommates.

-Other symptoms such as frequent awakening, gasping or choking during sleep, excessive daytime sleepiness, and morning headache may also be present, depending on the severity, cause, and consequences of the snoring.
+Other symptoms such as frequent awakenings, gasping or choking during sleep, excessive daytime sleepiness, and morning headaches may also be present, depending on the severity, cause, and consequences of the snoring.

 Snoring is more likely to occur in airways that are already compromised by structural factors, including

-Primary snoring is snoring that is not accompanied by awakening or excessive arousals, limitation of airflow, oxygen desaturation, or arrhythmias during sleep and that occurs in people who do not have excessive daytime sleepiness (EDS).
-Arousals are brief transitions to lighter sleep or awakenings that last < 15 sec and are usually not noticed.
+Primary snoring is snoring that is not accompanied by awakening or excessive arousals, limitation of airflow, oxygen desaturation, or arrhythmias during sleep and that occurs in people who do not have excessive daytime sleepiness.
+Arousals are brief transitions to lighter sleep or awakenings that last < 15 seconds and are usually not noticed.

-Snoring is sometimes a manifestation of sleep-disordered breathing, which covers a spectrum ranging from upper airway resistance syndrome to obstructive sleep apnea (OSA—see Obstructive Sleep Apnea).
+Snoring is usually a symptom of sleep-disordered breathing, which covers a spectrum ranging from upper airway resistance syndrome to obstructive sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more (OSA).
 Each has similar upper airway obstructive pathophysiology but differs in degree and clinical consequences of the airway obstruction.
 The clinical consequences involve mainly disturbances of sleep and/or airflow.

-Patients with OSA have ≥ 5 episodes of apnea or hypopnea per hour during sleep (apnea/hypopnea index [AHI]) plus ≥ 1 of the following:
+Patients with obstructive sleep apnea have ≥ 5 episodes of apnea or hypopnea (with each episode lasting at least 10 seconds) per hour during sleep (apnea/hypopnea index [AHI]) plus ≥ 1 of the following: